 Truth! truth!!
 “Tell the truth and shame the devil.”
 At the town hall in [blank] [blank] evening.
 Dr. Cutter will give his annual exposition of the pious doings of the religious Baptists.

 After several years, Cutter did move on with his life.
-Dedicating only a small part of his time to attacking the church and Pratt, who would remain the pastor at the First Baptist Church for 22 years.
+He dedicated only a small part of his time to attacking the church and Pratt, who would remain the pastor at the First Baptist Church for 22 years.

 Cutter also became an active and outspoken abolitionist who served as a battlefield surgeon during the Civil War.
 During the battle of Bull Run, his belt buckle was nicked by a shot, and he was briefly taken prisoner.

-Throughout his diverse life, however, he never dropped his dispute with the Nashua Baptists, and he made sure no one would ever forget it, for he had it chiseled onto his wife’s tombstone:
+Throughout his diverse life, however, he never dropped his dispute with the Nashua Baptists.
+He made sure no one would ever forget it, for he had it chiseled onto his wife’s tombstone: